Executive Coaching is Organization Development

 Current organization design and leadership behaviors create a confusing paradox of many recipes that all create alternative right seeming ideas.

 “Creating a culture of leadership is complex because it is so paradoxical.
 A leadership culture requires leaders to let go of the levels of control they feel comfortable with.
-So, a core part of leadership is the willingness and ability to not lead, but follow.
+So, a core part of leadership is the willingness and ability not to lead but follow.
 The traditional task of leadership is to think about and plan the actions of the workforce.
-You plan a strategy, design a culture, choose the developmental path of your product, etc. This can be traced as far back as Taylorism, and has become part and parcel of modern work through the practice of strategic management.
+You prepare a strategy, design a culture, choose the developmental path of your product, etc. This can be traced back to Taylorism and has become part and parcel of modern work through strategic management.

 The VUCA environment requires the precise opposite.
-Decisions are made on the ground by trusted personnel who have the skills and expertise to quickly evaluate emerging data and act appropriately and effectively.
+Decisions are made on the ground by trusted personnel with the skills and expertise to evaluate emerging data and quickly act appropriately and effectively.
 These actions can be in direct opposition to the expectations of the planners.”
 Dr. Richard Claydon

-As Claydon states above, leadership has moved to a counselor or facilitator role.
-This change has been spurred by many factors – one significant shift is how people are being paid for their knowledge and ideas.
-While many workers are still paid for their labor and hands, they are also expected to improve and enhance the work – this is researched in many of the books about Toyota written by Jeffrey Liker.
+As Claydon states, leadership has moved to a counselor or facilitator role.
+Many factors have spurred this change – one significant shift is how people are paid for their knowledge and ideas.
+While many are paid for labor and hands, they are expected to improve and enhance the work.

-Leaders counseling and facilitating processes to make the work engaging and pull the best ideas from everyone bounded within a workplace that has constraints and many people competing with political and personal motivations, is a complex adaptive systems.
+Leaders counseling and facilitating processes to make the work engaging and pull the best ideas from everyone within a workplace with constraints and many people competing with political and personal motivations is a complex adaptive system.

 Within facilitated counseling systems, the more recipe-centric ideas and processes create an equal rejection and skepticism from the same people who have to follow the recipe.
-Too often this rejection is seen as change-failure, and the leadership reacts to further enforce the recipe, only leading to a more aggressive rejection from the people.
+Too often, this rejection is seen as change-failure, and the leadership reacts to enforce the recipe further, only leading to a more aggressive rejection from the people.

-Oddly enough a progress step is to ease up and treat adults like adults who can control their work and understand how to determine progress on their goals in a way that works.
-This is not a recipe, this is not a quick fix, and within organizations that choose to command and control, trust-repelling, this idea will hurt those that care about the work and company enough to speak up and voice their opposition.
-However, when you are listened to and can make progress on your work, then motivation and engagement happen naturally.
+Oddly enough, a progress step is to ease up and treat adults like adults who can control their work and understand how to determine progress on their goals in a way that works.
+This is not a recipe, this is not a quick fix, and within organizations that choose to command and control trust-repelling, this idea will hurt those that care about the work and company enough to speak up and voice their opposition.
+However, motivation and engagement happen naturally when you are listened to and can make progress on your work.

 You do not need a recipe or magical thinking.
 What will support your organization to make progress is the same things that you value as a person.
 Being trusted to use your judgment and discretion to add value to the work and others.